-Any of the following will lead to more serious consequences which may include
+Any of the following will lead to more serious consequences which may include EXCLUSION

-EXCLUSION

-- Hitting adults
+- Physically abusing adults

-- · Swearing at adults
+- Swearing at adults

 - Verbally abusing an adult

-Children who receive RED cards or who are on report are recorded on CPOMs which is tracked by the Leadership Team.
+Children who receive RED cards or who are on report are recorded and tracked by the Leadership Team.
 This includes antisocial behaviour at lunchtimes and other unstructured times of the day.